jaydeepw/poly-picker/README.md

 * Allows taking pictures from camera as well.
 * Multi-selection of images from gallery.
 * Ability to select/capture images upto a specified limit.
-* Preview thumbnail of selected images.
+* Preview thumbnails of selected images.
-* No dependecy.
+* No dependency.

 Result
 ==========